fhollenbach/Pols621_2020/index.md

 ### LEARNING OUTCOMES:
 At the end of the semester, after completing this course, students are expected to:

-- Understand problems of case selection
+- Understand:
-- Understand the concept of causality and experimental designs
+  1. problems of case selection,
-- Understand methods commonly used for inference in observational settings
+  2. the concept of causality and experimental designs
-- Have developed skills to critically evaluate research
+- Be able to understand and apply methods commonly used for inference in observational settings
-- Have develop skills for designing your their own research projects
+- Have developed skills to critically evaluate research & for designing their own research projects

 ### COURSE STRUCTURE & REQUIREMENTS: